amchakra/tosca/README.md

 # _Tosca_ - proximity ligation data analysis

-_Tosca_ is presented and described further in our preprint:
+_Tosca_ is presented and described further in our paper:

 **[A computationally-enhanced hiCLIP atlas reveals Staufen1-RNA binding features and links 3′ UTR structure to RNA metabolism](https://doi.org/10.1093/nar/gkad221)**.